ddev/ddev/docs/content/users/install/ddev-installation.md

         iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev_docker_desktop_wsl2.ps1'))
         ```

-    That should have you all set up.
-From there, you can use the "Ubuntu" terminal app or Windows Terminal to access your Ubuntu distro, which has DDEV and Docker working in it.
+    Now you can use the "Ubuntu" terminal app or Windows Terminal to access your Ubuntu distro, which has DDEV and Docker working in it.

-    ### WSL2 Manual Installation
+    ### WSL2/Docker Desktop Manual Installation

     You can do all of the steps manually of course: